anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 -  How many nodes to meet SLA

-   -  Minimum 2 nodes for high availibility using VRRP.
+   -  Minimum 2 nodes for high availability using VRRP.

 -  HW specifications